friedmanroy/friedmanroy.github.io/_BML/8_kernels.md

 where $k_{n}\left(\cdot,\cdot\right)$ is the $n$ -th order polynomial kernel.
 Remember how we opened up the polynomial kernel into the inner product between two vectors?
 For this kernel, we would have to build infinitely long vectors, with every polynomial degree in it, and then find the inner product of these two vectors.
 In this sense, we can think of the kernel as a basis function $h\left(\cdot\right)$ that maps inputs into infinite feature spaces.

 <br>

-# Connection to Linear Regression
+# Kernel Regression

-The above is well and good, but it is not readily apparent how all of this is connected to what we talked about up to this point.
 We will now give an intuition for how this is connected to ridge regression, which can be viewed as a private case of Bayesian linear regression<d-footnote>Bishop 6.1</d-footnote>.

 First, remember that the loss function for ridge regression is given by: